 The relay will not be fitted.
-The blue/white cable of the advance unit will be connected to a kill switch, closing against ground (a button at the handlebars).
+The blue(/white) cable of the ignition coil will be connected to a kill switch, closing against ground (a button at the handlebars).
 Or you mount an ignition lock that has a facility to connect against ground when in OFF position.